valdiviesod/hacking-and-it-resources/README.md

-All files are actually in Spanish
+Almost all files are in Spanish